romelBen/devop_projects/README.md

 - (AWS) Created a VPC architecture housing an EC2 instance
 - (AWS) Created a VPC architecture with a EC2 instance (private instance), Load Balancer, and a Auto Scaling Group (for the Bastion Host when needed).

-#### Note
-All my projects use YAML since JSON has given me many difficulties when it comes to error or format.

 ## Scripting projects
 - (Python) Email notification
 - (Python) Information collector